2naturedigital/BabyToy/PRIVACYPOLICY.md

 # Use of Cookies on Our Website
-Please be aware that our website, hosted by GoDaddy, uses cookies for various purposes, including website traffic analysis and user experience optimization.
+Please be aware that our website, hosted by GitHub, uses cookies for various purposes, including website traffic analysis and user experience optimization.

 While 2NatureDigital does not directly control these cookies, they may impact your experience on our site.

 By using our website, you acknowledge and consent to the use of these cookies.
-For more detailed information about GoDaddy's cookie usage and practices, please refer to [GoDaddy's Privacy Policy](https://www.godaddy.com/agreements/privacy).
+For more detailed information about GitHub's cookie usage and practices, please refer to [GitHub's Privacy Policy](https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement).

 # Third Party Privacy Policies